PlanViz: Evaluating Planning-Oriented Image Generation and Editing for Computer-Use Tasks: Introduction

+Therefore, it becomes crucial to evaluate the performance of UMMs in the context of such computer-use scenarios.
+To fulfill this gap, we propose \textbf{PlanViz}, the first benchmark specially designed for image generation and editing in computer-use tasks with planning.
+Note that several challenges exist on constructing the benchmark: (i) \textbf{specifying the target tasks} for evaluation, (ii) \textbf{collecting high-quality data}, as existing datasets and benchmarks for UMMs mainly include natural images and instructions based on them, (iii) \textbf{defining a detailed and exact judgment method} since tasks may change a lot across images and instructions.
 To solve challenge (i), we consider two core aspects mentioned above across numerous computer-use tasks: \textbf{frequently involved in daily-life} and \textbf{including planning steps} and choose three kinds of sub-tasks: route planning, workflow diagramming, and web\&UI displaying, as shown in Figure~\ref{fig:intro_fig}.
 To solve challenge (ii), we manually collect and annotate the whole dataset with quality control.
 Additionally, we get inspired from MLLM-as-judge and propose a new task-adaptive metric, PlanScore, for challenge (iii).
 PlanScore consists of three aspects: \textit{Cor}, \textit{Vis} and \textit{Ef}.
 These aspects measure the correctness and visual quality of generated images, together with whether they contain unnecessary or irrelevant content.
 Regarding real-life experience that sometimes tasks include exact destinations or goals and sometimes not, we classify all questions into two categories: \textbf{open-ended generation} and \textbf{closed-ended generation}.
-In conclusion, our proposed benchmark provides a comprehensive and detailed view of the capabilities of UMMs to finish image generation and editing in computer-use tasks.
+In conclusion, our proposed benchmark provides a representative and detailed view of the capabilities of UMMs to finish image generation and editing in computer-use tasks.